TissueMAPS/TissueMAPS/docs/installation.rst

 Both dev servers provide live reload functionality.
 They will auto-watch files and rebuild code upon changes, which is useful for local development and testing.

+.. note:: The dev server can sometimes behave a bit funny and may use more database transactions than provided by the pool or create too many database connections.
+Restarting the database server helps.